 Sep, 22nd 2023 - Jan, 8th 2024

-The History Museum of Mobile’s upcoming Learning Lunch Program will take place on Wednesday, May 10, 2023 at 12:00 pm and will feature Dr. WayneRead More
+The History Museum of Mobile’s Learning Lunch Program will be held at 12pm on June 14, 2023 and will feature Dr. Tina Naremore Jones, ViceRead More

 The History Museum of Mobile is where Mobile’s story begins!
 Three sites - the History Museum of Mobile, Colonial Fort Condé, and the Phoenix Fire Museum - bring Mobile’s past to life for tens of thousands of visitors each year.

 Start your visit at the History Museum of Mobile, where over 20,000 square feet of exhibit space interpret Mobile’s history from pre-Colonial contact to the modern Port City.
 Don’t miss the new children’s discovery room, where families can explore a French ship, play real African drums, try on colonial clothing, practice basket weaving, and more!
 Special exhibitions are always changing, so be sure to check the schedule.
 Your admission also covers Colonial Fort Condé, a partial reconstruction of the 1723 fort built when the French founded Mobile.
 And don’t miss the Phoenix Fire Museum, where horse-drawn steam engines and antique ladder trucks bring to life Mobile’s proud history of volunteer firefighting.